voxpupuli/puppetboard/README.rst

    $ python dev.py

 Use ``PUPPETBOARD_SETTINGS`` to change the different settings or patch ``default_settings.py`` directly.
 Take care not to include your local changes on that file when submitting patches for Puppetboard.
+Place a settings.py file inside the base directory of the git repository that will be used, if the environment variable is not set.

 Production
 ----------